-The multi-party talks will be continued irrespective of anyone walking out - if indeed anyone does.
+The multi-party talks will be continued irrespective of who, if anyone walks out.
 It has been made clear repeatedly that nobody can exert an unreasonable veto on progress.

 The multi-party talks will move shortly into a proximity or bilateral mode.